-In 2018, I joined Grotto Network as Senior Editor.
+From 2018-2022, I worked with the team at Grotto Network as Senior Editor.
 Grotto is a new digital media platform that walks with young adults, 18-35, as they navigate life, make an impact in the world, and keep the faith.
-My task is to build an ever-wider pool of freelance writers, solicit and edit contributions, and develop the voice of the written work of this publication.
-All of the writing on the site passes my eyes, and I also share occasional pieces as we develop our voice.
-Here are a few of my own contributions to Grotto.
+I also got to share occasional pieces of my own–here are a few highlights:

 There’s a very disturbing image circulating on social media that shows a drowned father with his 2-year-old daughter on the bank of a river.